menu

 Dry Fork is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Dry Fork is nearly on par with the US average for all cities of 21.84%: 17.97% of adults 25 and older in Dry Fork have a bachelor's degree or advanced degree.
+The percentage of adults in Dry Fork who are college-educated is close to the national average for all communities of 21.84%: 17.43% of the adults in Dry Fork have a bachelor's degree or advanced degree.

 Dry Fork is a very ethnically-diverse town.
 The people who call Dry Fork home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dry Fork residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dry Fork include English, Irish, German, European, and African.
+Important ancestries of people in Dry Fork include English, Irish, German, African, and Scottish.

 The most common language spoken in Dry Fork is English.
 Other important languages spoken here include Spanish and Italian.